 For More Information

 Penn State Extension, Delaware Cooperative Extension, and the Southeast Pennsylvania IPM Research Group have been working together to provide information and educational materials on IPM and landscaping.

 This fact sheet, "Creating Healthy Landscapes--Introduction," is part of a series of educational fact sheets about understanding and using Integrated Pest Management.
 Other topics in the series include:

 - Monitor Pests and Keep Records

 Copies are available from your local extension office.

 The Southeast Pennsylvania IPM Research Group is a collaboration of university and industry horticulture professionals who are inspecting landscapes across the region to monitor pest populations and share current IPM data.
 The group is partially supported by the Pennsylvania IPM Program (PAIPM).
 For more information about the research group, contact: Penn State Extension, Montgomery County, 1015 Bridge Road, Suite H, Collegeville, PA 19426-1179; telephone: 610-489-4315.

-Prepared by: Stevie Daniels, Penn State master gardener, Gregory Hoover, extension entomologist, Larry Kuhns, professor of horticulture, Gary Moorman, professor of plant pathology, Robert Nuss, professor of horticulture, David Suchanic, Penn State Extension educator, and Emelie Swackhamer, Penn State Extension educator.
+Prepared by: Stevie Daniels, Penn State master gardener, Gregory Hoover, former extension entomologist, Larry Kuhns, professor emeritus of horticulture, Gary Moorman, professor emeritus of plant pathology, Robert Nuss, professoremeritus of horticulture, David Suchanic, former Penn State Extension educator, and Emelie Swackhamer, Penn State Extension educator.